Apple, Google, Meta targeted under new European law to prevent cornering of digital markets

 The European Commission, the 27-nation bloc's executive arm, said it was investigating the companies for “non-compliance” with the Digital Markets Act.

-The commission said in a press release that it “suspects that the measures put in place by these gatekeepers fall short of effective compliance of their obligations under the DMA.”
+“Today, we decided to investigate a number of these suspected non-compliance issues.
+And as we unearth other problems, we will tackle those too."

+The companies have been ordered to hold on to certain documents that the commission can access in current and future investigations, she said.

-It's looking into whether Google and Apple are fully complying with the DMA's rules requiring tech companies to allow app developers to direct users to offers available outside their app stores.
-The commission said it's concerned the two companies are imposing “various restrictions and limitations” including charging fees that prevent apps from freely promoting offers.
+Regulators are looking into whether Google and Apple are fully complying with the DMA's rules requiring tech companies to allow app developers to direct users to cheaper options available outside their app stores.
+The commission said it's concerned the two companies are imposing “various restrictions and limitations” including charging recurring fees that prevent apps from freely promoting offers.

 Google is also facing scrutiny for not complying with DMA provisions that prevent tech giants from giving preference to their own services over rivals.
 The commission said it is concerned Google's measures will result in third-party services listed on Google’s search results page not being treated “in a fair and non-discriminatory manner.”